barberislab/ChIP-exo_Fkh1_Fkh2/README.md

 The "Data" folder contains the raw experimental data, the processed experimental data (GEM, MACE and maxPeak), binding motif analysis (MEME, DREME and CentriMo), a version of the SQL database from [GEMMER](http://gemmer.barberislab.com) and data from the literature we have used in our analysis.

-The "Code" folder contains all Python code in Jupyter notebooks and R scripts to generate to figures and tables presented in the manuscript starting from the "Data" folder.
+The "Code" folder contains all Python code in Jupyter notebooks and R scripts to generate the figures and tables presented in the text starting from the files in the "Data" folder.

 The output of the scripts and notebooks in the "Code" folder is saved in the "Figures" and "Tables" folders.
 Only these outputs were used for the figures and tables presented in the manuscript and the Supplementary material.